Getting Involved

 Proficiency with computers and software applications such as Microsoft Word, Microsoft Office, Excel, Access, and data MIS.

-Possession of a valid Ontario Driver’s License (minimum of Class G if over the age of 19 and Class G2 license if 19 and under), ability to travel within the district of Algoma and use of a personal vehicle.
+Possession of a valid Ontario Driver’s, License ability to travel within the district of Algoma and use of a personal vehicle.

 Ability to provide services in both official languages (English/French) is an asset.